slab/quill/README.md

 ### Delta operations

+Deltas are objects used by Scribe to describe changes.
+See .. for more details.

 See [Tandem](https://github.com/stypi/tandem) for details on deltas.

-- editor.applyDelta(delta) - applies delta to editor
+- editor.update(delta) - applies delta to editor
 - editor.getContents() - returns delta that describes contents of editor
 - editor.setContents(delta) - sets editor to delta, assuming delta contains only insert operations